Regular Faculty Member

 His articles have appeared in Medium Aevum, Comparative Literature, Studies in Philology, Exemplaria, Notes & Queries, The Chaucer Review, and Milton Quarterly.
 He has contributed to A Companion to Medieval English Literature and Culture (Blackwell, 2006), The Literary Encyclopedia (Literary Dictionary, 2007), Middle English Literature: Criticism and Debate (Routledge, 2014), and The Encyclopedia of British Medieval Literature (Wiley-Blackwell, forthcoming).

 Dr. Mitchell was a keynote speaker at the Canada Chaucer Seminar (University of Toronto, 2011), and he delivered the inaugural lecture in the Oecologies Speaker Series (University of British Columbia, 2013).
 He recently co-organized symposia on the Critical/Liberal/Arts at UC Irvine and CUNY, which will be documented and developed in a special issue of postmedieval: a journal of medieval cultural studies due out in 2015.

-Courses taught include ENGL 343 (Later Middle English), ENGL 344A (The Canterbury Tales), ENGL 344B (Chaucer's Troilus and Minor Works), ENGL 359 (Sixteenth-Century Poetry & Prose), and ENGL 410 (Intellectual Backgrounds to Literary Traditions), and grad seminars on "Moral Fictions," "Becoming Human in the Middle Ages," "Environmentaliés," and "London Literature."
+Courses taught include ENGL 343 (Later Middle English), ENGL 344A (The Canterbury Tales), ENGL 344B (Chaucer's Troilus and Minor Works), ENGL 359 (Sixteenth-Century Poetry & Prose), and ENGL 410 (Intellectual Backgrounds to Literary Traditions), and he has offered recent grad seminars on "Moral Fictions," "Becoming Human," "Environmentaliés," and "London Literature."